alanyongy/aegis-multiagent-ai/README.md

 >
 > </details>

+&nbsp;
-### 2.
+### 2. Simulating Other Agents’ Decisions
 > <details>
 > <summary>Click to Expand</summary>
 >
 > &nbsp;
-> Each agent, on its turn, executes the following loop:
+> Each agent, on its own turn, executes the following loop:
 >
-> - For each agent ID (including self), simulate the agent’s next action based on the synchronized shared state and updated predictions from prior simulations in the turn.
+> - For each agent (including self), simulate the next action based on the simulated world state.
+> - Update the world state to reflect the changes as a result of the predicted action (even though the action has not yet been carried out!)
 > - Update internal world model with the predicted outcome of that agent’s action.
 > - Use these updated predictions to inform its own next action choice.
 >